-The aim is to describe the customer based on a specific individual - a real person representing the possible user or active member of the socio-cultural initiative.
-Description includes every information available that will enable understanding of that particular segment beyond usual moments of interaction with initiative like: personal detail, demographics, social status, preferences and values, etc.
+The aim is to describe the customer based on a specific individual - a real person representing the possible customer of the social enterprise.
+Description includes every information available that will enable understanding of that particular segment beyond usual moments of interaction with business like: personal detail, demographics, social status, preferences and values, etc.